- Media Coverage

 Report of Interview with Captain Cook - Master of Athenia

-Cook gave a statement to the Casualty and Statistical Section of the Trade Division and I took a copy of it during a visit to the National Archives at Kew.
+James Cook, Master of Athenia, gave a statement to the Casualty and Statistical Section of the Trade Division and I took a copy of it during a visit to the National Archives at Kew.
 In it he describes the launching of the boats and says they were all got away although with difficulty in some cases.
 The report doesn't include much detail.

 The Times provided a breakdown of the nationalities of those aboard Athenia when she was sunk.
 The presence of 28 Germans exposes the nonsense of some of the propaganda proceeding from Berlin at a later date.